 Tackling concerns Regarding Keloids

 Keloids are bumps of scar tissue that most commonly form on earlobes, shoulders, or the chest.
 However, they can occur anywhere that a skin injury has occurred.
-Because they are common on earlobes, many parents worry the infant ear piercings increase the likelihood of developing keloids down the road; however, evidence is mixed, as this study showed the opposite.
+Because they are common on earlobes, many parents worry that infant ear piercings increase the likelihood of developing keloids down the road; however, evidence is mixed, as this study showed the opposite.
 The findings revealed that children are more susceptible to keloids when they get their ears pierced after age 11.

 Pain and Trauma

-Some research has shown that babies may be more susceptible to pain than other children or adults, because the nerves that monitor pain are still developing and therefore are more sensitive.
+Some research has shown that babies may be more susceptible to pain than other children or adults because the nerves that monitor pain are still developing and therefore are more sensitive.
 This understanding likely leads people to believe infant ear piercing is more traumatic.
 In contrast, infants don’t remember their first days at the hospital, thus making it a perfect (and sterile) place to perform the task.

 Sterile and Clean Environment

 Although hospitals are designed to house sick patients, they’re also well-cleaned and maintained to combat the surplus of germs.
-Therefore, shortly after birth, the hospital is possibly the cleanest, safest place to do any kind of body altering activities, including infant ear piercing.
+Therefore, shortly after birth, the hospital is possibly the cleanest, safest place to do any kind of body-altering activities, including infant ear piercing.
 On the other hand, due to liability, most piercing places don’t cut corners when it comes to hygiene.
 They’ll likely use new and sterilized tools.
 However, if you’re feeling uncertain, it’s ok to ask to be present for the whole process, so you can see them open everything and go through ALL the steps.

 Other tips to consider include avoiding dangling earrings so they don’t get ripped out and damage your infant’s ear lobe.
 Or using screw-back earrings may also help minimize choking hazards.
-And lastly, whether you choose to partake in infant’s ear piercing, or wait until your kids get older, it’s rarely a bad idea to trust your instincts.
+And lastly, whether you choose to partake in an infant’s ear piercing, or wait until your kids get older, it’s rarely a bad idea to trust your instincts.

 Sources

-1. Mom shares video of her baby girl, but some viewers are outraged after spotting small detail.”
+- “Mom shares video of her baby girl, but some viewers are outraged after spotting small detail.”
 Newsner.
 Rameeza Ahmad.
 June 10, 2022.

-2. Adorable one-year-old influencer, Lara Tica, has reached four million followers on Tik Tok.”
+- “Adorable one-year-old influencer, Lara Tica, has reached four million followers on Tik Tok.”
 RIVER COUNTRY – NEWS CHANNEL NEBRASKA.
 April 13, 2023.

-3. Mother shares video of Beautiful baby girl, viewers outraged after.”
+- “Mother shares video of Beautiful baby girl, viewers outraged after.”
 Opposing Views.
 Ruth Kamau.
 May 14, 2023.

-4. Baby Ear Piercing: When and where babies can get their ears pierced.”
+- “Baby Ear Piercing: When and where babies can get their ears pierced.”
 Baby Center.
 Haley Longman.
 January 19, 2023.

-5. Baby ear piercing: Age, infection, Aftercare, and more.”
+- “Baby ear piercing: Age, infection, Aftercare, and more.”
 Healthline.
 Dorian Smith-Garcia.
 September 21, 2020.